-Warmth and appropriate hygiene in handling newborns, early and exclusive breastfeeding, umbilical cord care, eye care, Vitamin K administration, and immunization are all key components of essential newborn care.
+Warmth and appropriate hygiene in handling newborns, early and exclusive breastfeeding, umbilical cord care, eye care, vitamin K administration, and immunization are all key components of essential newborn care (ENC).

-Additionally, the Program continues efforts begun under MCHIP to introduce and strengthen structured postnatal care home visits.
+Additionally, the Program continues efforts begun under USAID’s predecessor Maternal and Child Health Integrated Program (MCHIP) to introduce and strengthen structured postnatal care home visits.
 This activity builds on evidence that community-based newborn interventions reduce newborn mortality, as well as findings under MCHIP that few countries are implementing that policy at scale despite having an established policy.
 MCSP uses these findings to inform additional operations research on postnatal care home visits for newborn survival and to adjust implementation strategies at the country level.

 In 2017, MCSP launched a new guidance document, Postnatal Care, with a Focus on Home Visitation: A Design Decision-Aid for Policymakers and Program Managers, developed by Saving Newborn Lives and MCSP in collaboration with USAID, the World Health Organization, and UNICEF.
 The document reviews evidence from published literature and lessons drawn from program experience, focusing particularly on home visitation strategies.
 In India, MCSP’s research project, “Achieving Effective Coverage of Postnatal Care Services in India,” continues to assess the enablers and barriers to postnatal care services to generate knowledge on how to implement a package of interventions to improve the coverage and quality of postnatal care within the existing health infrastructure.